-There are a few things that truly make this a STEAM lesson.
+There are a few things that truly make this a Symmetry Space STEAM Lesson.
 Here’s a list of what takes this to the next level:

 Something that’s interesting in this lesson is that the standards are aligned, but feature different grade levels.
 We did this intentionally.
 Sometimes, you’ll be able to bump-up or bump-down a lesson depending upon your students, their previous learning experiences and the intention of the lesson itself.
 We wanted to show you an example of how that can be done and still maintain the integrity of both contents individually.

 Fully-developed lessons, assessments, student handouts, powerpoints and warm-ups are all waiting for you.

 Susan Riley is the founder and President of EducationCloset.com.
 She focuses on teacher professional development in arts integration, Common Core State Standards, 21st century learning skills, and technology.
 She is also a published author and frequent presenter at national conferences on Arts Integration and Arts and the Common Core.

 Susan holds a Bachelor of Music degree in Music Education from the prestigious Westminster Choir College in Princeton, NJ and a Master of Science in Education Administration from McDaniel College in Westminster, MD.
 She lives in Westminster, MD with her husband and daughter.